arrowtype/fonttools-intro/README.md

 - **merge** to merge multiple font files into together
 - **pens** that can read & draw different kinds of Béziér paths
 - **subset** which can make font files smaller by eliminating (or subsetting) certain glyphs
 - **ttLib** converts TrueType fonts to/from Python objects, and Python objects to/from TTX.
-This includes **ttFont** which can be used to read/edit data in font binaries
+This includes **TTFont** which can be used to read/edit data in font binaries
 - **ttx** is a command-line tool to convert font binaries to/from human-readable [XML](https://developer.mozilla.org/en-US/docs/Web/XML/XML_introduction), allowing the data to be inspected or easily changed
 - **ufoLib** allows the reading & writing of UFO files & the data within
 - **varLib** allows the building of [variable fonts](https://variablefonts.io/), as well as the  instancing of variable fonts (trimming the amount of stylistic range in a variable font, either to make small variable fonts or single static fonts).